A Third Poltergeist Case in Nova Scotia

 Had some of my medical and physiological friends been with me they would have argued that there was no need for further wasting our time.
 Maggie, they would have said, was evidently one of that numerous class of hysteroid sufferers who, without moral obliquity, are impelled to trick and cheat and play foolish pranks under the morbid influence of a well known disease.
 The case, they tell us, is by no means rare; in fact, it is extremely common among girls at her age.

-Or Possibly Supernatural
+Or Maybe It Was Supernatural

 Still, Prince doesn’t rule out the notion that “a discarnate intelligence incited the childish consciousness of the girl — that it was a case of obsession.”
-Either way, Mary Ellen was reported to be source of the haunting.
+Either way, Mary Ellen was reported to be the source of the haunting.

 What about the noises and slaps Carroll and Whidden encountered during their earlier investigation?
 Prince explains this in his ASPR report by proclaiming Whidden to be psychic.
 To test such a possibility, while still at Caledonia Mills, he tried an experiment in automatic writing (or writing in a trance state).
 He started with Whidden.
 Nothing happened in the first trial, but the second was successful “to a rather volcanic degree.”
 Prince acknowledges that Whidden’s gush of weird communication might have come from the test subject’s own subconscious or his strong sense of expectation.
 However, the open-minded scientist also raises the possibility that some supernatural entity was communicating through Whidden.
 If so, this supports the theory that Mary Ellen’s actions were also controlled by a roaming spirit: “If — and I only say if — the girl was temporarily obsessed to perform acts not properly her own, the ‘communication’ through Mr. Whidden . . . would be consistent enough.”